 Founded in California in 1982, Electronic Arts was a pioneer of early home computer games, notable for acknowledging the designers and programmers behind them.
-Today it is one of world’s largest gaming companies, posting a net revenue (in 2014) of $3.6 billion, and is recognised for blockbuster franchises such as The Sims, Madden NFL and FIFA.
-Star Wars Battlefront was released in November 2015.
+Today it is one of world’s largest gaming companies, posting a net revenue (in 2014) of $3.6 billion, and is recognised for blockbuster franchises such as Battlefield, Madden NFL and FIFA.

 EA’s Amsterdam office was opened in 2002.
 Resisting the lure of the city centre’s historic canal belt – for business purposes at least – the company settled in Schiphol-Rijk, a ten-minute bus ride from Schiphol Airport.
 “The main responsibility of this office is marketing and selling our games,” says Dirk Scholing, Sales Director Benelux.
 “We have several board meetings a year and hold regular PR events here, so it’s important for us to be close to a big airport where employees from our other European offices, clients and journalists can easily reach us.”